spxbhuhb/adaptive/readme.md

 easier to have it.
 Also, the issue above is scheduled for 2024.3, so hopefully this setting won't be needed anymore.

-**Android issues**

-As of now, the Android plugin in IntelliJ does not support K2, so syntax highlighting does not work.
-Switching back to K1 mode works, but then Adat classes do not work.
-Luckily we don't need to edit Android specific code too much.

 **Import issues**

 There are a few import related issues when in K2 mode, see [KTIJ-31100](https://youtrack.jetbrains.com/issue/KTIJ-31100/K2-Incorrect-auto-completion-for-escaped-package-names)